svlada/svlada.github.io/posts/websphere-maven-spring-project.md

 ### <a name="introduction" id="introduction">Introduction</a>

-This article describes how to create Spring web application that can be deployed on WebSphere application server.
-The goal is to to create maven project that can be used to  generate EAR file.
+This article describes how to create a Spring web application that can be deployed on the WebSphere application server.
+The goal is to create a maven project that can be used to generate an EAR file.

 ### <a name="maven-project-structure" id="maven-project-structure">Maven project structure</a>